• Skip to primary navigation

 • Chop the onion finely.
 Chop the carrots into cubes or slices.
 Cut the ham or bacon into cubes as well.
 Slice the sausages.

-• Heat the sunflower oil in a heavy-bottomed pan.
+• Saute: Heat the sunflower oil in a heavy-bottomed pan.
 Cook the finely chopped onion until translucent.
-Add the carrots, ham or bacon and continue cooking for about 5 minutes, stirring from time to time.
+Add the carrots, ham, or bacon and continue cooking for about 5 minutes, stirring from time to time.

-• Add tomato paste, stir well to coat the vegetables and sausages, then add the pureed tomatoes and the stock (or beans' cooking liquid + a stock cube), bay leaves, marjoram, both paprikas, allspice, sugar, and some salt and pepper.
+• Add ingredients: Add tomato paste, stir well to coat the vegetables and sausages, then add the tomato passata and the stock (or beans' cooking liquid + a stock cube), bay leaves, marjoram, both paprikas, allspice, sugar, and some salt and pepper.

 Notes

-If cooking your own beans you will need one extra onion, another 2 bay leaves, some black peppercorns, and 3-4 allspice berries.
+If cooking your own beans, you will need one extra onion, another 2 bay leaves, 5 peppercorns, and 4 allspice berries.
 If using already cooked beans, this dish will be ready in no time.

-To cook the beans, place 200 g/ 7 oz dried beans into a large bowl.
-Cover with cold water and soak overnight.
-Drain, place into a pot, cover with plenty of water, add 1 halved onion, 2 bay leaves, some black peppercorns, and some allspice berries and cook the beans until soft, at least 1 hour or more, depending on the size and age of the beans.
-You can replace the broth or stock used to make the stew with some of the beans' cooking liquid and in this case, add a stock cube as well.
+To cook the beans, place 7 oz/ 200 g (1 cup) dried beans into a large bowl.
+Cover them with cold water and soak them overnight.
+Drain, place into a pot, cover with plenty of water, add the halved onion, bay leaves, black peppercorns, and allspice berries, and cook the beans until soft, at least 1 hour or more, depending on the size and age of the beans.
+You can replace the broth or stock used to make the stew with some of the beans' cooking liquid and, in this case, add a stock cube as well.

 Nutrition